community-led-design/kit/src/resources/planning-the-co-design-activities.md

   * E.g. interviewing friends and family in the neighbourhood, or doing auto-ethnographic diary studies on how people get around in the area.
 * What activities will work best in this community's context?
 Questions to consider:

   * Who are the participants?
 What daily activities are they the most interested and engaged in that you may be able to embed a co-design activity in?
   * Have they participated in design or creative activities like this in the past, or is this something new and unfamiliar?
   * What space or environment will you be co-designing in?
   * What are other things going on in the lives of your co-designers that might make attendance or participation challenging, and how can you take that into consideration?
   * What else is happening in the world that might be affecting your co-designers' capacity to participate?
-* Can any activities or questions be done before the co-design activity to[prime co-designers](https://www.notion.so/Co-design-priming-activity-d92c1c1cedf8439bad8a739fc0dddd7a)and get them thinking in this space ahead of time?
+* Can any activities or questions be done before the co-design activity to [prime co-designers](/resources/Co-design-Priming-Activity/) and get them thinking in this space ahead of time?

 ### Facilitating the activities